Kiev, separatists fret at gun law in Ukraine's rebel regions

 Days after the Metro incident, a group of heavily armed fighters arrived at rebel headquarters in Donetsk to clear the building of looters and stolen goods.

 Ukraine's Interior Ministry has halted deliveries of commercial firearms to Donetsk, where the rebels have stripped police of their weapons.
-Deliveries have likewise been stopped to the neighboring rebellious region of Luhansk.
+Deliveries have likewise been stopped to the neighbouring rebellious region of Luhansk.

 Lutsevich's Kiev-based company, IBIS, had sent its rifles and handguns back to company stockpiles.